brianom95/brianom95.github.io/_posts/2023-08-11-mourne-seven-sevens.md

     <img width="400" src="/images/mourne2.webp">
 </p>

 It was definitely direct, I'll give them that.
 Very wet, and at times a climb with your hands, but clearly faster.
-The steepness had everyone huffing and puffing, but less distance and more climbing suits me.
+The steepness had everyone huffing and puffing, but less distance and more gradient suits me.
 Towards the top it levelled off, allowing me to appreciate the view back to the town and the ocean beyond.
 The heat was already intense, but wind and cloud cover on the summit provided relief.
 I sped up for the last push, with a time of just under one hour to the first peak; Slieve Donard (850m).

 <p align="center" width="100%">
     <img width="400" src="/images/mourne3.webp">